Sapana-Micro-Software/ddrkam/README.md

 print_comparison_results(&results);
 ```

-See `docs/COMPARISON.md` for detailed comparison guide.
+See `docs/COMPARISON.md` for detailed comparison guide with SVG charts and visualizations.

 ## PDE Solving